-It’s slow-growing popular plants that grow well in moist soil.
+It’s a slow-growing popular plant that grows well in moist soil.
 The pattern on the leaves appears like a turtle shell making it a great indoor houseplant.
 It’s an excellent choice to grow indoor or outdoor in hanging baskets, containers, terrariums, or climb it on a trellis.

 You can also grow it in an outdoor container, although they do best on a windowsill.
 Planting peperomia prostrata is a great way to add some greenery to your home or office.

 This guide covers everything you need to know to grow and care for this beautiful plant.

 You should plant it because it’s not only easy to grow, but it also can take abuse and neglect that would kill other houseplants.
 In the wild, it’s an epiphytic plant, which means it doesn’t grow in water or soil, instead, it grows in cracks of stones or on decaying logs.

 The small plant heights can grow up to 1 foot tall and usually matures between 3 and 5 years.
 It has very distinct glossy leaves, which are dark green and mottled with a pattern of silver and gold.